Intervention/docs/image/v4/modifying-images/resizing.md

 > public Image::cover(int|Fraction $width, int|Fraction $height, string|Alignment $alignment = Alignment::CENTER): ImageInterface

 The `cover()` method is a two-step combination of cropping and resizing to achieve a given result size.
-This method takes the given dimensions and scales them to the largest possible size that matches the original size.
-This size is then positioned on the original and cropped before being resized to the desired size from the arguments.
+This method scales the image to the largest possible size that fits within the given dimensions.
+The method then positions this size on the original image, crops it, and resizes the result to the desired size from the arguments.

 This method requires both width and height arguments.
 You can optionally